fenar/distributed-open5gs/README.md

 ### Site establishment

 In order to deploy Skupper across all the 2 clusters, we will use an ArgoCD ApplicationSet.
-It will use the [clusterDecisionResource](https://argocd-applicationset.readthedocs.io/en/stable/Generators-Cluster-Decision-Resource/) generator and will use a `Placement` rule using the label `5g-core: True` to match clusters for which to generate an Application.
+It will use the [clusterDecisionResource](https://argocd-applicationset.readthedocs.io/en/stable/Generators-Cluster-Decision-Resource/) generator and will use a `Placement` rule using the clusterSet `5g-core` to match clusters for which to generate an Application (created in the previous step).

 To customize the manifest deployed in each site, we are using Kustomize with one overlay folder per cluster, matching the cluster name.